gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shadertoy.md

 One last thing is some shaders on shadertoy require [WebGL2](https://webgl2fundamentals.org).

 I hope this helped explain Shadertoy.
 It's a great site with amazing works but is good to know what's really going on.
+If you want to learn more about the techniques used in these kinds of shader 2 good resources are [the blog of the person that created the shadertoy website]("https://www.iquilezles.org/www/index.htm) and [The Book of Shaders](https://thebookofshaders.com/) (which is a little misleading since it really only covers the kind of shaders used on shadertoy, not the kind used in performant apps and games.
+Still, it's a great resource!

 <div class="webgl_bottombar" id="pixel-coords">
 <h3>Pixel Coordinates</h3>